jp7677/adventofcode/2021/README.md

 ./gradlew check
 ```

-Append e.g. `--tests Day01` for running a specific test.
+Use e.g. `./gradlew test --tests Day01` for running a specific test.

 ## Results